Check out our newest adventure: festival season with nomads in Mongolia!

 Consider the Fit

 Boot fit is the single most important factor to consider while evaluating the right choice of trekking or mountaineering boots.
-Getting trapped on a mountain for weeks or months with a pair of boots that’s too narrow or large can result in significant foot discomfort and injuries.
+Getting trapped on a mountain for weeks or months with a pair of boots that’s too narrow or large can result in significant foot discomfort and injuries that you’ll need to take care of.

 Whenever possible, try on the pair of boots you’re thinking about buying beforehand.
 Make sure to use the socks that you’re expecting to pair with your boots.
 Most athletes size up a little bit to account for foot swelling on the mountain.